-Nearly a year ago, I wrote what I’d consider the definitive review of CodeKit 2, that spanned 9 months of usage, several versions and at least two major projects.
-It was filled with the ups and downs of CodeKit 2 vs Grunt/Gulp vs Prepros, and even my inevitable transition away from GUI task managers.
+Nearly a year ago, I wrote what I’d consider the definitive review of CodeKit 2, which spanned nine months of usage, several versions, and at least two major projects.
+It was filled with the ups and downs of CodeKit 2 vs. Grunt/Gulp vs. Prepros, and even my inevitable transition away from GUI task managers.

 Long before that, I wrote a cursory and problematic review of Prepros 4.
 I’ve meant to follow up my CodeKit 2 review with an equally ambitious Prepros 5 and just never found the time until now.
 I’m sure the developers of CodeKit and Prepros would likely prefer being considered separate properties but its impossible to review one without mentioning the other.

-For those new to the world of preprocessors and task managers there’s quite a learning curve and in order to review this product the reader needs a basic understanding of a few core terms.
+For those new to the world of preprocessors and task managers there’s quite a learning curve, and to review this product the reader needs a basic understanding of a few core terms.

 Seasoned devs can safely scroll past my quick glossary of terms.

-Task Manager - Programs that are configured to automatically perform preconfigured tasks when trigger.
-Task managers “listen” and automatically run a series of instructions based on a trigger event .
+Task Manager - Programs that are configured to perform preconfigured tasks when trigger automatically.
+Task managers “listen” and automatically run a series of instructions based on a trigger event.

-For front end web development, this usually means when a a file or directory has been modified.
-Tasks can be chained together such as to convert LESS to CSS and reload the webpage on save.
+For front-end web development, this usually means when a file or directory has been modified.
+Tasks can be chained together such as to convert LESS to CSS and reload the web page on save.
 The most common task managers are (in no particular order):